ConnectionMaster/web.eyeo.com/pages/jobs/filter-list-supporter.md

 **How you will support us**

 - Troubleshooting issues reported by users
-- Creation, reviewing and optimizing filters for Polish sites to support the local community
+- Creation, reviewing and optimizing filters for Indian sites to support the local community
 - Monitoring and responding to questions in the user forum

 **What you need for your daily business**